Autodesk/synthesis/exporter/SynthesisFusionExporter/README.rst

 - Visual Studio Code: https://code.visualstudio.com/
 - Visual Studio Code Python plugin
 - Fusion 360
+- protoc.exe from the Google Protobuf library (add the folder with the protoc executable to your system path) https://github.com/protocolbuffers/protobuf/releases/latest

 Installation
 ^^^^^^^^^^^^
 - git clone https://github.com/Autodesk/synthesis
+- Run the compile.bat script in the .../synthesis/exporter/SynthesisFusionExporter/proto folder to generate the protobuf format
 - Open Fusion 360
 - Navigate to the Tools Tab > Add-ins > Scripts and Add-ins...
 - Click the Add-ins tab and click on the green plus